ynojima/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

     * - | (25)
       - | Save the \ ``Entity.class``\  object reflecting the input value.
     * - | (26)
-      - | \ ``Entity.class``\  object saved by processing method of redirect destination is stored in Flash scope so that it can be referred.
+      - | \ ``Entity.class``\  object saved by handler method of redirect destination is stored in Flash scope so that it can be referred.
     * - | (27)
-      - | Processing method to display completion screen.
+      - | Handler method to display completion screen.

  .. code-block:: java